flt-acdesign/HEXAS_FEM/README.md

 This solver is designed for educational and research purposes and can be extended to support more advanced features like nonlinear materials, dynamic analysis, or multi-physics simulations.

-The code you provided is a comprehensive finite element analysis (FEA) solver written in Julia, specifically designed for solving 3D structural mechanics problems using hexahedral elements.
-The solver is modular, with different components handling various aspects of the FEA process, such as mesh generation, boundary conditions, material properties, and solving the system of equations.
-Below is an explanation of the logic for the selection of the linear solver in the code:

 ### Solver Selection Logic

 The solver selection logic is primarily implemented in the `choose_solver` function within the `HEXA` module.
 This function determines which solver to use based on the problem size and available hardware (CPU or GPU).
 Here's a breakdown of the logic: